fluttermtl/flutter_chat_workshop/09_read_messages/instructions.md

 # Step 9: Read messages

-Retrieve the messages from the database and display them.
+Now, we want to make our app able to read messages from the database(Firebase) and display them in the chat list.
+We'll use Firebase Firestore to store as a database.

+*You don't need to worry about Firebase Configuration for this Workshop.
+We'll provide a pre-configured Firebase for you.*

-Here is the document structure:
+Here is the document structure in the Firestore database:

 - `name` [String?]
 Name of the user
 - `message` [String?]
 Text of the message
 - `time` [int?]
-Date and time of the message in milliseconds since epoch
+Date and time of the message in milliseconds(Epoch)

 ---

 ## Firestore collection and document

-Firestore collection is accessible by using `collection` method that returns a `CollectionReference`.
-`CollectionReference` has a `orderBy` method to sort the documents by a property.
+Firestore collection is accessible using the `collection` method that returns a `CollectionReference`.
+It has an `orderBy` method to sort the documents by a property.

 ```dart
 final regularCollection = FirebaseFirestore.instance.collection("subject");